albchia/Wine-Festival-Schedule/README.md

 It's time to build fluency in HTML Tables.
 In this Codecademy Pro project, we are going to practice tabular organization in HTML so you can hone your skills and feel confident taking them to the real world.

-This project will help you to understand and master the _building blocks of a webpage_.
-What's next?
-A blogger, a developer, a stylish website!
+If you are going to have data on a webpage, you have got to master the skills of effectively and aesthetically organizing it -an HTML `table` is the perfect solution.

 Use your HTML knowledge to create the underlying structure of the blog.
 Make sure to include `pictures`, `lists`, `links`, and other `HTML elements` that you have learned.